HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 Once the Oracle server is listening on the SSL port (2484), you can configure the WebEngine server to connect to Oracle over SSL.

-### High-Level Overview for Oracle SSL Configuration
+### Oracle SSL configuration overview

-When configuring WebEngine to connect to [Oracle over SSL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html), it is essential to ensure the following key settings are correctly configured:
+When configuring WebEngine to connect to [Oracle over SSL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html){target="_blank"} it is essential to ensure the following key settings are correctly configured:

-- TCPS Protocol: The Oracle JDBC connection URL must use the `@tcps` protocol to enable secure communication over SSL.
+- TCPS protocol: Ensure the Oracle JDBC connection URL uses the `@tcps` protocol to enable secure communication over SSL.
 This ensures that all data transmitted between the WebEngine server and the Oracle database is encrypted.

-- SSL Version: The SSL/TLS version must be explicitly set to ensure compatibility with the Oracle RDS instance.
-During our testing, we used [TLS 1.2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html#Appendix.Oracle.Options.SSL.TLS), which is widely supported and provides robust security.
+- SSL version: Explicitly set the SSL/TLS version to ensure compatibility with the Oracle RDS instance.
+For example, you can set the [TLS version to 1.2](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html#Appendix.Oracle.Options.SSL.TLS){target="_blank"}, which is widely supported and provides robust security.

-- Configuration Example: The following example demonstrates the correct configuration for the `DbUrl` in the `values.yaml` file:
+- `DbUrl` parameter setting: Configure the `DbUrl` parameter in the `values.yaml` file using the following configuration:

     ```yaml
     community.DbUrl: jdbc:oracle:thin:@tcps://<db-identifier>.<unique-identifier>.<region>.rds.amazonaws.com:2484/<service-name>
     ```

-- Truststore Configuration: Ensure that the Oracle RDS root CA certificate is added to the truststore, and the truststore location, type, and password are correctly specified in the `connectionProperties`.
+- Truststore configuration: Ensure that the Oracle RDS root CA certificate is added to the truststore.
+Then, specify the truststore location, type, and password in the `connectionProperties` attribute.

 For detailed steps on enabling SSL for Oracle, refer to the following sections: